-BEZ's peak demand for 2017 was recorded at 26.517 MW.
-As of year-end 2017, it has served a total of 31 customers composed of 14 captive industrial customers, 11 captive commercial customers, and six contestable industrial customers.
+BEZ's peak demand for 2018 was recorded at 27 MW and served a total of 31 customers composed of 14 captive industrial customers, 11 captive commercial customers, and six contestable industrial customers.

-BEZ's systems loss at 0.50% remains below the government-mandated cap of 8.5%.
+BEZ's systems loss at 0.50% in 2018 remains below the government-mandated cap of 8.5%.
 Systems loss below the mandated cap translates to reduced power costs resulting in customer savings.